Safety Tips: Snowboarding

-- Always board with a friend — No matter how good a snowboarder your child is, it's possible to have a bad fall and be unable to continue boarding.
-Having a friend to look out for them and, if necessary, summon the ski patrol is much safer than boarding alone.
+- Always board with a friend: No matter how good a snowboarder you are, it's possible to have a bad fall and be unable to continue boarding.
+Having a friend to look out for you and, if necessary, summon the ski patrol is much safer than boarding alone.

-- Know their limits — Make sure your kids are aware of and honest about their snowboarding ability.
-If they're beginners, they should stick to the beginner slopes until they feel comfortable enough to move up to something steeper.
+- Know your limits: Be honest with yourself when it comes to your snowboarding ability.
+If you're a beginner, stick to the beginner slopes until you feel comfortable enough to move up to something steeper.
 Most ski trails are clearly marked as green circles (beginner terrain), blue squares (intermediate terrain), or black diamonds (advanced terrain).
 If a trail says it's for experts only, it means just that.
-Boarding terrain that is beyond their ability is not only no fun, it's also a good way for them to hurt themselves.
+Boarding terrain that is beyond your ability is not only no fun, it's also a good way to hurt yourself.

-- Follow the rules — Insist that your kids know to never venture past the ski area boundary or board into a closed area.
+- Follow the rules: Never venture past the ski area boundary or board into a closed area.
 These areas are off-limits for a reason.
-They're not patrolled by the ski patrol, and they usually contain hazards that your kids won't want to deal with.
-Also, make sure they pay attention to any warning signs they might see.
-If a sign says, "Slow skiing area," they'll want to go slow to avoid other skiers and boarders.
-If a sign says, "Cliff," they'll want to go another way or stop before they go over the edge.
+They're not patrolled by the ski patrol, and they usually contain hazards that you don't want to deal with.
+Also, pay attention to any warning signs you might see.
+If a sign says, "Slow skiing area," you'll want to go slow to avoid other skiers and boarders.
+If a sign says, "Cliff," you'll want to go another way or stop before you go over the edge.

-- Practice snowboarder etiquette — Kids need to remember that skiers and boarders in front of them or below them on the trail have the right of way.
-Tell them to never stop in the middle of a trail or anywhere where they can't be seen from above, such as below a dropoff.
-They should also look uphill to make sure no one is coming toward them before they start down a trail or merge onto a new trail.
-If they're passing another skier or boarder on a catwalk or narrow trail, have them call out "On your right" or "On your left" to let people know they're approaching.
+- Practice snowboarder etiquette: Remember that skiers and boarders in front of you or below you on the trail have the right of way.
+You can see them, but they probably can't see you, so it's up to you to avoid them.
+Never stop in the middle of a trail or anywhere where you can't be seen from above, such as below a dropoff.
+Look uphill to make sure no one is coming toward you before you start down a trail or merge onto a new trail.
+If you're passing another skier or boarder on a catwalk or narrow trail, call out "On your right" or "On your left" to let them know you're coming up behind them.